rapidsai/docs/resources/github-actions.md

 /github subscribe rapidsai/<repo> workflows:{name: "test","build", actor:"GPUtester"}
 ```

-The `GPUtester` account is a system account that’s used to trigger nightly workflow runs from an upstream workflow.
+The `GPUtester` account is a system account used to trigger nightly workflow runs from an upstream workflow.

 ## Reusable Workflows

-RAPIDS uses a collection of reusable GitHub Action workflows in order to single-source common build configuration settings.
+RAPIDS uses a collection of reusable GitHub Actions workflows in order to single-source common build configuration settings.
 These reusable workflows can be found in the [rapidsai/shared-workflows](https://github.com/rapidsai/shared-workflows) repository.

-An example of one of the reusable workflows used by RAPIDS is the [`conda-cpp-build.yaml` workflow](https://github.com/rapidsai/shared-workflows/blob/b5de46f0bb78115af9a4c80645faad3bb72b12be/.github/workflows/conda-cpp-build.yaml), which is the source of truth for which architectures and CUDA versions that RAPIDS C++ packages build for.
+An example of one of the reusable workflows used by RAPIDS is the [`conda-cpp-build.yaml` workflow](https://github.com/rapidsai/shared-workflows/blob/b5de46f0bb78115af9a4c80645faad3bb72b12be/.github/workflows/conda-cpp-build.yaml), which is the source of truth for which architectures and CUDA versions build RAPIDS C++ packages.

-Similarly, the [`conda-cpp-tests.yaml` workflow](https://github.com/rapidsai/shared-workflows/blob/b5de46f0bb78115af9a4c80645faad3bb72b12be/.github/workflows/conda-cpp-tests.yaml) exists and specifies which configurations that RAPIDS tests it's C++ packages against.
+Similarly, the [`conda-cpp-tests.yaml` workflow](https://github.com/rapidsai/shared-workflows/blob/b5de46f0bb78115af9a4c80645faad3bb72b12be/.github/workflows/conda-cpp-tests.yaml) specifies configurations for testing RAPIDS C++ packages.

 The majority of these reusable workflows leverage the CI images from the [rapidsai/ci-imgs](https://github.com/rapidsai/ci-imgs/) repository.

 ## Reusable Shell Scripts

-In addition to the reusable GitHub Action workflows, RAPIDS projects also leverage reusable shell scripts from the [rapidsai/gha-tools](https://github.com/rapidsai/gha-tools/) repository.
+In addition to the reusable GitHub Actions workflows, RAPIDS projects also leverage reusable shell scripts from the [rapidsai/gha-tools](https://github.com/rapidsai/gha-tools/) repository.

 All of these shell scripts are prefixed with the string `rapids-`.